minho42/blog/public/2022-11-29-nextjs-hydration-error/index.md

 >
 > Error: Hydration failed because the initial UI does not match what was rendered on the server.

->Unhandled Runtime Error
+> Unhandled Runtime Error
 >
 > Error: There was an error while hydrating.
 Because the error happened outside of a Suspense boundary, the entire root will switch to client rendering.

 Above error messages are unintuitive and call stack traces don't give much clue where the source of error is.

-[#35773](https://github.com/vercel/next.js/discussions/35773) <- some fixes are shared in the github discussion
+[#35773](https://github.com/vercel/next.js/discussions/35773): some fixes are shared in the github discussion

-[React Hydration Error](https://nextjs.org/docs/messages/react-hydration-error) <- this link shows possible fix but still not very helpful
+[React Hydration Error](https://nextjs.org/docs/messages/react-hydration-error): this link shows possible fix but still not very helpful

 In my case, the cause was from an invalid HTML: missing tr tag in table